lzwjava/blog-source/_posts/2022-12-11-learn-anything.md

 8. Know yourself and keep focus.
 Let the voices of English float around your ears, you will be naturally focusing time by time.
 When I drive for 2 hours, I must be able to listen carefully for 1 hour.

 9. Take exams and then know your limit.
-Though my IELTS 6 score is good, However, most graduate programs of the top 50 universities need IELTS 6.5 or 7.
+Though my IELTS 6 score is good, However, most graduate programs of the top 50 universities in the world need IELTS 6.5 or 7.
 So be humble.

 10. Polish your ability.
 Write down what you hear on the computer.
 Just write some notes and some words instead of whole articles.
 So it's easy.
 No transcribing software can work better than this way.
 And write down what you want to share, and share them with your friends.